svencc/ReforgerCommanderBackend/docs/concept/concept.GOAP.md

 - **Collect/Mine Resources**: Units could have actions to collect resources such as wood, stone or food.
 - **Build**: Units could construct buildings or structures.
 - **Attack/Defend**: Units could have actions to attack enemy units or defend themselves or a base.
-- **Explore**: Units could explore new areas of the map or research technologies to improve their abilities.
+- **Explore**: Units could explore new areas of the gameMap or research technologies to improve their abilities.
 - **Heal/Repair**: Units could heal other units or repair damaged structures.
 - **Trade**: In some games, units may perform trade actions to exchange or sell resources.